Acjachemen: Pre-colonization

+Acjachemen creation and origins stories represent their history in Southern California as beginning in the beginning of time.
+Archaeologists argue there has been an Acjachemen presence in the region for at least 10,000 years.

-The Acjachemen resided in permanent, well-defined villages and seasonal camps.
-Village populations ranged from between 35 and 300 inhabitants, consisting of a single lineage in the smaller villages, and of a dominant clan joined with other families in the larger settlements.
-Each clan had its own resource territory and was "politically" independent; ties to other villages were maintained through economic, religious, and social networks in the immediate region.
+In the era preceding colonization by Spain, the Acjachemen resided in permanent, well-defined villages and seasonal camps.
+Village populations ranged from between 35 and 300 residents, consisting of a single lineage in the smaller villages, and of a dominant clan joined with other families in the larger settlements.
+Each clan had its own resource territory and was politically independent; ties to other villages were maintained through economic, religious, and social networks in the immediate region.
 The elite class (composed chiefly of families, lineage heads, and other ceremonial specialists), a middle class (established and successful families), and people of disconnected or wandering families and captives of war comprised the three hierarchical social classes.

 Native leadership consisted of the Nota, or clan chief, who conducted community rites and regulated ceremonial life in conjunction with the council of elders (puuplem), which was made up of lineage heads and ceremonial specialists in their own right.
 This body decided upon matters of the community, which were then carried out by the Nota and his underlings.
-While the placement of residential huts in a village was not regulated, the ceremonial enclosure (vanquesh) and the chief's home were most often centrally-located.
+While the placement of residential huts in a village was not regulated, the ceremonial enclosure (vanquesh) and the chief's home were most often centrally located.

+The Acjachemen relied upon harvesting and processing acorns, grasses, seeds, and bay shellfish.
+They had a dietary preference for birds and small mammals like rabbits.
+They crafted animal bones into weapons, tools, and jewelry.